thetarnav/solid-devtools/packages/extension/README.md

 ### 3. Import the script

 Import `"solid-devtools"` package in your app entry file.
+(It's best if the script runs before any application code is executed)

 ```ts
 // will automatically find and track all roots in your application